Search for Dark Matter Induced Airglow in Planetary Atmospheres: Abstract

 \section{Abstract}

 We point out that dark matter can illuminate planetary skies via ultraviolet airglow.
 Dark matter annihilation products can excite molecular hydrogen, which then deexcites to produce ultraviolet emission in the Lyman and Werner bands.
-We search for this new effect by analyzing nightside ultraviolet radiation data from Voyager 1, Voyager 2, and New Horizons flybys of Neptune, Uranus, Saturn, and Jupiter.
-Our findings set new constraints on the dark matter-nucleon scattering cross section down to about $10^{-40}~$cm$^2$.
+We search for this new effect by analyzing nightside ultraviolet radiation data from Voyager and New Horizons flybys of Neptune, Uranus, Saturn, and Jupiter. {We set new constraints on the dark matter-nucleon scattering cross section for DM above the electron mass; these extend down to $10^{-40}~$cm$^2$ for DM masses around 1 GeV when most of the energy is deposited in the atmosphere}.
 We highlight that future ultraviolet airglow measurements of Solar System planets or other worlds provide a new dark matter discovery avenue.

 \lettrine{T}{he night sky} is never truly dark.
 Even when submerged in complete darkness, the atmosphere casts a faint glow onto the Earth.
 This phenomenon was observed more than two thousand years ago, when Aristotle ascribed it to \textit{``condensation of the upper air into an inflammable condition"}~\cite{Aristotle,1962JATP...24.1108S}.
 A few hundred years later, Pliny the Elder also pondered the origin of this effect, calling it \textit{``night suns"}~\cite{Pliny,1962JATP...24.1108S}.
 Today, we know this effect as \textit{airglow}.
 At night on Earth, visible airglow dominantly arises due to recombination of molecules which were previously broken by solar radiation, and contributes more light than starlight to the total luminosity of the night sky.